 Stock market today: Asian shares rise after Wall Street nears record; markets eye inflation report

-TOKYO (AP) — Asian shares advanced Thursday on the back of Wall Street’s climb to a near-record high, as Tokyo’s benchmark surged to its highest level since 1990.
+TOKYO (AP) — Asian shares advanced Thursday on the back of Wall Street’s climb to a near-record high, as Tokyo’s benchmark hovered near its highest level since 1990.

-The yen has weakened against the U.S. dollar, boosting export-related shares in a New Year rally that took the benchmark Nikkei 225 to 35,027.70, up 1.7% in morning trading.
+The yen has weakened against the U.S. dollar, boosting export-related shares in a New Year rally that took the benchmark Nikkei 225 to 35,053.67, up 1.8% in afternoon trading.

-Toyota Motor Corp. stock rose more than 4%, while Honda Motor Co. added 3% in morning trading.
-Sony Group Corp. rose 3.5%, and Hitachi gained 4%.
-Profit-taking was likely to keep the rises in check, analysts said.
+Toyota Motor Corp.’s stock rose more than 3%, while Honda Motor Co. added 2.5%.
+Sony Group Corp. rose 3.4% and Hitachi gained 4%.
+Profit-taking was likely to keep further gains in check, analysts said.

 The South Korean central bank kept its monetary policy unchanged at a policy meeting, as inflation remains above the 3% range.